burstable-ai/burst/examples/cifar10/README.md

 The first time you run burst, it will spin up a new server.
 This will take several minutes.
 It takes several more minutes to build the Docker container, as it downloads and installs all the required software and python packages.
 On subsequent runs, starting with a running server or a stopped server, this initial set-up time will be negligible.
 If you change `requirements.txt` between runs, the Docker container will need to be rebuilt.

-When burst has finished running training and running your model, it will automatically transfer the output and any modified files back to your local directory and close the connection.
-Once a burst connection has been closed for > 15 minutes, it will stop the remote server so that you will not be paying for it.
+When `burst` has finished running training and running your model, it will automatically transfer the output and any modified files back to your local directory and close the connection.
+Once a `burst` connection has been closed for > 15 minutes, it will stop the remote server so that you will not be paying for it.

 You can inspect the output files that have been transferred back to your local machine.

 # Running examples in Jupyter using burst

-Sometimes it is useful to be able to have an entire Jupyter notebook running on a GPU, while you are experimenting with a new model, so that the run time is fast while you are developing.  burst can support remote Jupyter notebooks for real-time model experimentation on a GPU.
+Sometimes it is useful to be able to have an entire Jupyter notebook running on a GPU, while you are experimenting with a new model, so that the run time is fast while you are developing.  `burst` can support remote Jupyter notebooks for real-time model experimentation on a GPU.

-To run a remote Jupyter server through burst, use
+To run a remote Jupyter server through `burst`, use

     burst -p 8888 jupyter lab --ip 0.0.0.0 --allow-root